civol/HDLRuby/README.md

 The conversion operators are used to change the type of an expression.
 There are two kinds of such operators: the type pun that does not change the raw value of the expression and the type cast that changes the raw value.

-The type puns include `to_bit`, `to_unsigned` and `to_signed` that convert expressions of any type type to vectors of respectively `bit`, `unsigned` and `signed` elements.
+The type puns include `to_bit`, `to_unsigned`, and `to_signed` that convert expressions of any type to vectors of respectively `bit`, `unsigned`, and `signed` elements.
 For example, the following code converts an expression of hierarchical type to an 8-bit signed vector:

 ```ruby
 [ up: signed[3..0], down: unsigned[3..0] ].inner :sig